 - Hemp does not require any synthetic fertilizers.

 - It’s the perfect crop to grow organically at home due to the lack of attention required.

-- The stems and stalks of the plant can be used as a fibre to build clothes, paper, or furniture with.
+- The stems and stalks of the plant can be used as a fiber to build clothes, paper, or furniture.

-- Hemp seeds are one of the most nutritious seeds out there, they contain high amounts of Omega-3 fatty acids, useful in preventing many heart and brain illnesses, moreover Hemp seeds contains about 7 grams of protein per tablespoon, more than double that of flax and chia seeds.
+- Hemp seeds are one of the most nutritious seeds out there, they contain high amounts of Omega-3 fatty acids, useful in preventing many heart and brain illnesses, moreover, Hemp seeds contain about 7 grams of protein per tablespoon, more than double that of flax and chia seeds.

 Getting your hands on hemp seeds

-Currently if you live in the United States there are still states which the act of buying live or viable hemp seeds meant for growing can still be against Federal Law.
-If you still want to buy seeds meant for germination then you have to get into contact with you States local Agricultural department.
+Currently, if you live in the United States there are still states in which the act of buying live or viable hemp seeds meant for growing can still be against Federal Law.
+If you still want to buy seeds meant for germination then you have to get into contact with your States local Agricultural department.

 The reason why it is still sort of a hassle to obtain hemp seeds meant for germination is that hemp is part of the same plant as marijuana which is a common soft drug.
 Many believe however that marijuana has been demonized and unfairly portrayed for years in an effort to suppress its effect on many industries.

 The Hemp seeds you generally find are not meant to be planted but rather they are meant to be consumed.
-This is apparent if the seed has been hulled or shelled for example, which is when the outer shell (which is a little harsh to eat, but contains a lot of fibre) has been removed.
+This is apparent if the seed has been hulled or shelled for example, which is when the outer shell (which is a little harsh to eat but contains a lot of fiber) has been removed.